arielfr/melixp19/README.md

 const email = req.body.email;
 ```

-Then create the payload to be send to the Payments API
+Then we can construct the payload to be sent to the Mercado Pago Payments API

 ```javascript
   const paymentData = {